 The RF frequency can be set in 6.25 kHz steps.
 The RU supports three different channel spacing settings that can be selected by software.
-For FSK-radio these are 12.5, 25 and 150 kHz, and for QAM-radio 6.25, 12.5 and 25 kHz.
+For FSK-radio these are 12.5, 25 and 150 kHz.
+For QAM-radio these are 12.5 and 25 kHz for UHF and VHF variants.
 Also three different modulation methods are supported.
 For FSK-radio these are 4-, 8- and 16-FSK and for QAM-radio these are 2-, 4-, 8-, 16-, 32- and 64-QAM.

 The output power can be adjusted with steps 0.1, 0.2, 0.5, 1, 2 and 5 W. With for FSK radio these are constant envelope values but with QAM-radio these power levels are peak values due to crest factor (the ratio of peak values to the effective value) in QAM modulation.
 Crest factor varies between QAM modulation levels and the difference between peak power value and average power value can be in range of 6-9 dBm.

 E.g. for 5 W (37dBm) peak power value, the average power level is ~1W (30dBm).
 It should be noted that average values should be used when defining radio link budgets of a network.